okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ### Okta User Profile

 Every user has an Okta User Profile.
 The Okta User Profile is the central source of truth for the core attributes of a User.
-To reference an Okta User Profile attribute, just reference `user` and specify the attribute variable name.
+To reference an Okta User Profile attribute, specify `user.` and the attribute variable name.
+For a list of core User Profile attributes, see [Default Profile properties](/docs/reference/api/users/#default-profile-properties).

 | Syntax            | Definitions                                                                   | examples                                                       |
 | --------          | ----------                                                                    | ------------                                                   |
 | `user.$attribute` | `user` reference to the Okta User<br>`$attribute` the attribute variable name | user.firstName<br>user.lastName<br>user.login<br>user.email |

+> **Note:** You can also access the User ID for each user with the following expression: `user.getInternalProperty("id")`.

 ### Application User Profile